Contacts & Search

 Method 4: Filter by Import Date

-After CSV import, check for duplicates created
+After a CSV import, check whether any duplicates were created.

 - Advanced Search > Date Added